uga-libraries/av-aip_russell/Testing Instructions.md

 ### AIPs to include in the test suite

 1. An AIP with an AIP ID that does not start with one of the expected department prefixes.
-2. An AIP with an AIP ID that has an expected department prefix but does not match any of the expected patterns.
+2. An AIP with an AIP ID that has an expected department prefix but does not match any of the expected ID patterns for that department.
 3. A Hargrett AIP without an underscore between the AIP ID and title in the AIP folder name.
 4. An AIP that only contains files in unaccepted formats.
 5. An AIP with a folder named "objects" within the AIP folder.